Dagana District: Administrative divisions

 In April 2007, Lhamoy Zingkha Dungkhag (sub-district) was formally handed over from Sarpang Dzongkhag to Dagana Dzongkhag.

 Demographics

 The district had a population of 24,965 people as of 2017, with 51.9% male, 48.1% female.
-The population is spread across various communities and settlements, with the majority residing in rural areas.
-The district is home to diverse ethnic groups, including the Lhotshampas and Ngalops.
+The population is spread across various communities and settlements, with 81% of the population residing in rural areas.
+The district is home to diverse ethnic groups, and the population is mainly composed of Lhotshampas and Ngalops.
+Ngalops are the early settlers of the district predating later Lhotshampa settlers.
 The economy is based on smallholder mixed farming and livestock management.
-It has developed into a center for ecotourism based on its offering of various cultural sites, biodiversity, and festivals like the annual Tshechu festival.
+The district has several cultural and religious sites, and is the centre of the annual Tshechu festival.